-At a location with a breathtaking view, on a steep slope of Gerania Mountains, above Loutraki and near Corinth lies St. Patapios monastery.
+At a location of breathtaking view, on a steep slope of Gerania Mountains, above Loutraki and near Corinth lies Saint Patapios monastery.

-The monastery is located in a group of buildings, which constitutes an extension of the ancient hermitage of the 12th century.
-The monastery was founded and extended around the hermitage through labors and sacrifices by Fr.
-Nectarios Marmarinos, Chancellor of the Holy Metropolis of Corinth.
-The view and its physical and religious beauty rewards the pilgrim-visitor.
+The monastery is established in a building complex, which constitutes an extension of the ancient hermitage of the 12th century.
+The monastery was founded in 1952 and extended around the hermitage through labors and sacrifices by Fr.
+Nectarios Marmarinos, the Chancellor of the Holy Metropolis of Corinth.
+The view and its physical and religious beauty rewards the visitor.
 Today, it functions as a convent with significant charitable and social work, such as the operation of a women’s nursing home.

-The most important reward for the pilgrim is the holy relic of St. Patapios the wonderworker (celebration 8th of December).
+The most important reward for the pilgrim is the holy relic of St. Patapios the wonderworker (celebrated on December 8).
 Filled with fragrance and miraculous grace, he adorns and protects the holy monastery.
-Crowds of pious pilgrims from all over Greece come to the monastery to venerate the saint.
-Exposed reverently his Relic inside a wooden urn, in the depth of a plain cave, it shows to the pilgrim the true destination of his existence.
-St. Patapios’s cave is near the Assumption of the Theotokos church, where lies the icon of Panagia Eleousa.
+Crowds of pious pilgrims from all over Greece come here to venerate the saint.
+The relic is exposed in reverence in a wooden urn, located in the depth of a natural cave, and reveals to the pilgrim the true destination of our existence.
+St. Patapios’s cave is near the Dormition of the Theotokos church, where lies the icon of Panagia Eleousa.

-The holy Relic was found in a wonderful way by the priest Constantinos Sousanis.
-At 1904 a group of Loutrakiots led by their priest, excavates the cave in order to broaden the space.
-As they throw a built mantel at the west of the cave, they discovered the holy relic incorruptible and fragrant, while on top of it they found a wooden cross and byzantine coins.
+The holy relic was found in a wonderous way by the priest Constantinos Sousanis.
+In 1904, a group of Loutrakiotes led by their priest excavated the cave in order to broaden the space.
+As they knocked down a built terrace at the west of the cave, they discovered the holy relic incorruptible and fragrant, while on top of it they found a wooden cross and byzantine coins.
 The altar table and the table of oblation are in a hewn cavity of the rock.

 Moreover, at the monastery one can find St. Hypomone’s holy skull.
-Saint Hypomone, before becoming a nun, was Empress Helen, the mother of the last Eastern Roman emperor, Constantine Palaiologos.
-She became an empress as wife of Emperor Manuel II Palaiologos and had put St. Patapios’s relic under her protection.
+Saint Hypomone, before becoming a nun, had been Empress Helen, the mother of the last Eastern Roman emperor, Constantine Palaiologos.
+She became an empress as the wife of Emperor Manuel II Palaiologos and had put St. Patapios’s relic under her protection.

-He was named this way because he lived isolated in the desert, leaving back the noise of the cosmopolitan life.
-He was born at the 4th century in Thebes, Egypt, of pious Christian parents, next to whom he was raised with care and diligence learning the holy scripts.
+Saint Patapios was so named, because he lived isolated in the desert, eschewing the noise of secular matters.
+During the 4th century, he was born in Thebes, Egypt, of pious Christian parents, next to whom he was raised with care and diligence and was taught the Holy Scriptures.

-When he came to an age, Saint Patapios went to the desert.
-It was the time then that the departure and ascetic life at the area of Egypt was at great prosperity.
-Very quickly he was distinguished and became popular for his great ascetic practice and virtuousness, so much, that many people came close to him to benefit spiritually from the acquaintance and inversion with him.
+When he came of age, Saint Patapios left for the desert.
+It was the time, when anchoritism and monastic life in that region of Egypt was at the rise.
+Very quickly, he was distinguished and became popular for his great asceticism and virtue; many people came to him to spiritually benefit from the acquaintance and fellowship with him.

-St Patapios loved so much the peace of the desert that he began to feel unhappy, when he saw all these people coming to him to praise and admire him for his ascetic life and his holiness.
-He never permit themselves to believe what people believe of them; if they do so, they have lost everything.
-That is why the Saint, after having lived years in the Thebaid desert, in order for his traces to disappear, he left and went to Constantinople.
+St. Patapios so loved the peace of the desert that he began to feel unhappy, seeing all those people coming to him, praising and admiring him for his ascetic life and his holiness.
+Saints never permit themselves to believe what people believe of them; if they do so, they have lost everything.
+This is why the Saint, after having lived years in the Thebaid desert, he left and went to Constantinople, in order for his traces to disappear.

-He went to the holy place of Theotokos of Blachernae.
+In Constantinople, Saint Patapios lived in the pilgrimage site of Theotokos of Blachernae.
 There he lived unknown and poor through many hardships and spiritual contemplation, like in the desert, reaching the point where he did miracles.
-After he founded in Istanbul the monastery of Egyptians in Constantinople, where he peacefully fell asleep in the Lord.
+Afterwards, he founded the monastery of Egyptians in Constantinople, where he peacefully fell asleep in the Lord.

-The monastery of St Patapios is located at an altitude of 650-700 meters, it is female and it hosts 40 nuns.
-It abstains 14 kilometers from the popular city of the spa town of Loytraki and about 85 kilometers from Athens.
+Saint Patapios monastery is located at an altitude of 650-700 meters; it is a convent and currently hosts 40 nuns.
+It is 14 km from the famous spa of Loutraki and about 85 km from Athens.